Call for Proposals: Two-Year College English Association National Conference

 Each conference presentation should meet the following criteria:

-- Proposals to TYCA 2021 should not be part of an accepted session for CCCC 2021 or repeat a presentation from either the TYCA 2019 or 2020 National Conferences.
+- Is not part of an accepted session for CCCC 2022 or a repeat presentation from previous TYCA National Conferences.
 Proposals may, however, be based on a presentation made at a recent TYCA regional conference.
-(NOTE: If a proposal was accepted by TYCA 2020, but the presenter opted not to share it as part of the 2020 online resource sharing, it may be resubmitted for the 2021 conference.)

-- Focus on teaching, writing center or learning assistance programs, program administration, or other work of two-year college English teacher-scholars;
+- Focuses on teaching, writing center or learning assistance programs, program administration, or other work of two-year college English teacher-scholars;

-- Provide attendees with practical strategies for teaching English in the first two college years or engaging as a professional in the discipline;
+- Provides attendees with practical strategies for teaching English in the first two college years or engaging as a professional in the discipline;

-- Present concepts and practices that are relevant to working with a wide range of diverse learners at open admissions institutions;
+- Presents concepts and practices that are relevant to working with a wide range of diverse learners at open-admissions institutions;

-- Use research or other evidence to support recommended practices.
+- Uses research or other evidence to support recommended practices.

 - Follow the required proposal format and provide all of the required information.